The Legend of Zelda (video game): Re-releases

 The Legend of Zelda was first re-released in cartridge format for the Famicom in 1994.
 The cartridge version slightly modified the title screen of the Disk Card version of the game, such that it displayed the number 1 at the end of the title.
+The original game was given an enhanced remake for the Super Famicom under the title BS Zelda no Densetsu (BSゼルダの伝説; lit.
+BS The Legend of Zelda) and broadcast via the Super Famicom Satellaview from August 1995 to January 1997.
+This version features remixed layouts of the original game map along with an original story, the player characters from BS-X, and a second remixed map was broadcast from December 1995 to March 1996.
 In 2001, the original game was re-released in the GameCube game Animal Crossing.
-The only way to unlock the game is by using an Action Replay.
 An official re-release was included in 2003's The Legend of Zelda: Collector's Edition for the GameCube, and the game was again re-released on the Game Boy Advance in 2004 along with its sequel, The Adventure of Link, as part of the Famicom Mini/Classic NES Series.
 In 2006, it was released on the Wii's Virtual Console, and a timed demo of the game was released for the 2008 Wii game Super Smash Bros.
 Brawl, available in the Vault section.